 Raccoons are creative and crafty.
 They combine their intellect, climbing capabilities, and strength to get to where they want to go and to accomplish the goals that they have in mind.
 They are exceptionally sneaky and can easily access the interior regions of your home, but most commonly find their way into attics.

-They appreciate the warm, dry environment that is safe from predators so that they may raise their young.
+They appreciate the warm, dry environment that protects them in winter, is safe from predators so that they may raise their young.

 Unfortunately, they can cause a lot of structural damage.